maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 ## The value of Sanskrit

-That said, I still see some benefits to using Sanskrit.
+That said, I still see a few reasons to use Sanskrit.

-The first is ancient history: while it's not true that Sanskrit pose names are thousands of years old, the words themselves are, and they do come from a society where early yoga was practiced.
+The first is ancient history: while Sanskrit pose names are _not_ thousands of years old, the individual words themselves are, and they do come from a society where early yoga was practiced.

 The second is modern history: we can trace current yoga practice back to Krishnamacharya and Iyengar and their use/misuse of Sanskrit.
 These are the original pose names in some sense, though they aren't as ancient as they might appear at first.